-If there is an increase in the PSA we will discuss further treatment options with you.
+We will continue to observe your PSA readings on the Selfmanagement system.
+If there is an increase in the PSA readings, we will bring you back into the hospital appointment system, without delay, for further assessment and to discuss further treatment options with you.